Doc-Steve/trupax/README.md

 run usually takes a few minutes, hence some patience is required.

-The test cases can also leverage a third party UDF validation tool, called udf_test, which can be obtained by Phillips.
+The test cases can also leverage a third party UDF validation tool, called *udf_test*, which can be obtained by Phillips.
 You need to download this tool yourself, due to licensing it cannot be included in the code base.
-The udf_test software seems to keep moving around, so it might be tricky to find it.
+The *udf_test* software seems to keep moving around, so it might be tricky to find it.
 Once you acquired it point to the *udf_test* executable via the environment variable *udftestpath*.
 Under Linux for instance you'd set it to something like